Images of nonsingular nonrotating black holes in conformal gravity: The images

 \subsection{Spherical accretions}

-Narayan et. al. studied shadow images of the Schwarzschild BH surrounded by spherical accretion in Ref. \cite{Narayan:2019imo}.
+Narayan et. al. studied shadow images of the Schwarzschild BH surrounded by spherical accretions in Ref. \cite{Narayan:2019imo}.
 In Eq. \eqref{j}, we have suggested a relativistic extension of the emission coefficient in their model.
 In the current subsection, we adapt the procedure of Ref. \cite{Narayan:2019imo} to this polished model of spherical accretion.
 Details of the procedure can be found in Ref. \cite{Zeng:2020vsj}.
-We solve the photon trajectories from Eq.\eqref{orbitr} and classify them into three types: the unstable circular trajectories escaping to infinity under perturbations, the trajectories penetrating the photon sphere from inside to infinity, and the symmetric trajectories always outside the photon sphere.
-Along the third type of trajectories, photons first approach and then leave the BH.
-There is no confusion about the sign in the redshift factor \eqref{g} for each type of trajectories.
+We solve the photon trajectories from Eq.\eqref{orbitr} and classify them into three types: the unstable circular trajectories with $b=\bph$ escaping to infinity (deboosted) under perturbations, the trajectories with $b<\bph$ penetrating the photon sphere from inside to infinity (deboosted), and the symmetric trajectories with $b>\bph$ always outside the photon sphere.
+They are plotted in the left panel of Fig. \ref{fig-traj} by red dotted curves, green solid curves and blue dashed curves, respectively.
+Note that along the third type of trajectories, photons first approach the BH (boosted) and then leave it (deboosted), so there is no confusion about the sign in the redshift factor \eqref{g} for each type of trajectories.
 Fixing $L/\rh$, the trajectory is in one-to-one correspondence with the value of $b$.
-Given the values of $L/\rh$ and $\rin$, we can insert Eqs. \eqref{ABD}, \eqref{orbitr}, \eqref{j}, \eqref{g} and \eqref{dlr} into Eq. \eqref{Iint} to compute the intensity for each value of $b$ numerically, with the integration performed in terms of the variable $u=\rh/r$ using the backward ray-tracing method.
+Therefore, given the values of $L/\rh$ and $\rin$, we can insert Eqs. \eqref{ABD}, \eqref{orbitr}, \eqref{j}, \eqref{g} and \eqref{dlr} into Eq. \eqref{Iint} to compute the intensity for each value of $b$ numerically, with the integration performed in terms of the variable $u=\rh/r$ using the backward ray-tracing method.

 Our results are depicted in Figs. \ref{fig-PS} and \ref{fig-IS}.
-In the Schwarzschild limit $L/\rh=0$, the intensity profiles are shown by red solid curves in Fig. \ref{fig-PS}, and the intensity images by top panels in Fig. \ref{fig-IS}, both with $\rin/M=2,3,6$ from left to right.
+In the Schwarzschild limit $L/\rh=0$, the intensity profiles are shown by red solid curves in Fig. \ref{fig-PS}, and the intensity images by top panels in Fig. \ref{fig-IS}, both with $\rin/M=2$, $3$, $6$ from left to right.
 The profiles and images are consistent with Figs. 4 and 5 in Ref. \cite{Narayan:2019imo}.
-Particularly, because of the Doppler deboosting, the boundary of shadow is always located at the photon sphere irrespective of inner boundary radius of the accretion/emission.
+Particularly, because photons with $b\leq\bph$ are always deboosted but never boosted, the boundary of shadow is always located at the photon sphere irrespective of inner boundary radius of the accretion/emission.